zachvalenta/jvns.ca/content/post/2017-12-17-how-do-ruby---python-profilers-work-.markdown

 "gdb hacks" isn't a Python profiler exactly -- it links to website talking about how to implement a hacky profiler as a shell script wrapper around gdb.
-It's relevant to Python because newer versions of gdb will actually unwind the Python stack or you.
+It's relevant to Python because newer versions of gdb will actually unwind the Python stack for you.
 Kind of a poor man's pyflame.

 **Ruby profilers**